Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Application to fluid flows around aerodynamic profiles

 \subsection{Flow around a cylinder profile}

 In this scenario, the finite volume solver OpenFOAM \cite{FOAMoriginal1998} is used for generating ground-truth data of an incompressible fluid flow around a cylinder profile at Reynolds number $\Reynolds=3\cdot 10^3$ in a wind-tunnel setting.
 The computational domain for interpolation is set as $\DomG = [0.07,0.6]\times [0,0.2]$, and the cylinder of radius $r=0.025$ is centered at ${\boldsymbol c}=(0.25,0.1)$.
-The boundary conditions are defined as: \begin{itemize} \item no-slip conditions on the top and bottom walls: $\uwall(\x) = \vzero$ for $\x\in\partial\DomG_\text{w}$, \item slip conditions on the cylinder boundary: $\velocity (\x)\cdot\normalD(\x) = 0$ for $\x\in\Dcylinder$. \end{itemize} A snapshot of the ground-truth velocity field is shown in \fref{fig_4c} for a fixed time instant.
-The GPR reconstruction results are presented only for this time instant.
+The boundary conditions are defined as: \begin{itemize} \item no-slip conditions on the top and bottom walls: $\uwall(\x) = \vzero$ for $\x\in\partial\DomG_\text{w}$, \item slip conditions on the cylinder boundary: $\velocity (\x)\cdot\normalD(\x) = 0$ for $\x\in\Dcylinder$. \end{itemize} A snapshot of the ground-truth velocity field is shown in \fref{fig_4c}.
+The GPR reconstruction results are presented at this iteration.

 Following \sref{sec:PIK}, the fluid flow in this configuration is modelled using GPR with a physics-informed kernel.
-We choose a base kernel with the same structure as in \eref{eq:AnisoGaussKernel}, \emph{i.e.} an anisotropic Gaussian kernel, and set its hyperparameters as $\stdv = 0.04$ and correlation lengths $\lcor_1= 0.045$ and $\lcor_2 = 0.031$ for the horizontal and vertical directions, respectively.
-The nugget regularization parameter for ridge regression is set as $\nugget = 1\cdot 10^{-6}$.
+We choose a base kernel with the same structure as in \eref{eq_RBF}, \emph{i.e.} an anisotropic Gaussian kernel, and set its hyperparameters as $\stdv = 0.04$, $\lcor= 0.045$ and $\alpha = 1.5$.
+The nugget regularization parameter for ridge regression is set as $\nugget = 1\cdot 10^{-6}$ to ensure Gram matrix inversion.
+These values are fixed for the purpose of visualization.
+Since our main interest is to evaluate the normal fit indicator $\epsNormal$ from \eref{eq_normal_indicator}, we present a sensibility analysis of this indicator with respect to the hyperparameters $\stdv$ and $\lcor$ at the end of the section to support our findings.